A guide to Berkeley ADU building regulations in California

 Provides passive income, offsetting costs or funding expenses.

-Overview of Construction Methods
+Overview of ADU Construction Methods

 • Traditional Construction involves building from scratch on-site, offering high customization but often taking longer and costing more.